 Look after your irrigated pasture.
 If you are irrigating, regularly monitor soil moisture levels and consider signing up to NIWA FarmMet - a subscription weather forecast and information service.

 Have a contingency plan for when water restrictions are applied.
 One option is to fully water the best part of your farm rather than poorly watering the whole farm.
 Irrigated crops can provide a high return.

 More on managing water supply restrictions here.

 During mid-lactation, energy is generally the limiting nutrient in a pasture-based system.
-Feeding an energy supplement in summer can be profitable - if it has been sourced and fed at a reasonable cost - and if pasture is not wasted; this will keep more cows milking for longer lactations.
+Feeding an energy supplement in summer can be profitable, if it has been sourced and fed at a reasonable cost, pasture is not wasted and that it will keep more cows milking for longer lactations.